Skip to content

 Local workflow example

-Global workflows are ideal for:
+Functions are ideal for:

-• complex logic that needs to be reused in multiple places
+• Complex logic that needs to be reused in multiple places

-• standardized processes like user authentication or data validation
+• Standardized processes like user authentication or data validation

-• workflows that might need to be updated across your application
+• Workflows that might need to be updated across your application

 TIP